Frequently Asked Estate Planning Questions

 Should I have a will or a trust?

 Many people prefer to dispose of their property through the use of one or more types of trusts, such as a revocable living trust.
 A trust offers many advantages that a will cannot provide.
-For instance, a trust does not have to be admitted into probate; a trust is private whereas the contents of a will are a matter of public record; and a trust is more difficult to challenge or contest than a will.
+For instance, a trust does not have to be admitted into probate; a trust is private, whereas the contents of a will are a matter of public record; and a trust is more difficult to challenge or contest than a will.
 Still, it is important to have a will in addition to any trusts one might have, in order to name an administrator for the estate, appoint a guardian for any children, and insure that any property of the estate not included in the trusts are accounted for and distributed in accordance with the testator’s wishes.

 Can I avoid probate?

 There are many ways to transfer property outside of probate, such as through the use of trusts, jointly titled property, and other documents with named beneficiaries or transfer-on-death or payable-on-death designations.
 The use of these vehicles can minimize the time and expense of probate and smooth the estate administration process.
-However, unless all property is disposed of through these devices, some probate proceeding may still be required.
+However, unless all property is disposed of through these devices, some probate proceedings may still be required.
 Also, in the case of certain small estates, Kentucky allows for a simplified procedure to administer the estate.
 Avoiding probate has certain advantages, but it takes careful planning to avoid probate altogether while also ensuring that all of the testator’s desires are met.